ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ### Analysis of Pixels Changing

 AutoIt provide functions that allows you to analyze happened changes on a game screen.
 The **PixelGetColor** function relies on predefine pixel coordinates.
-But this kind of analyzis does not work for situation when a picture on a screen is dynamically changing.
+But this kind of analysis does not work for situation when a picture on a screen is dynamically changing.
 The [**PixelSearch**](https://www.autoitscript.com/autoit3/docs/functions/PixelSearch.htm) can help in this case.

 This is a **PixelSearch.au3** script to demonstrate the function work:
 ```